AdobeDocs/commerce-webapi/src/pages/graphql/schema/b2b/purchase-order/mutations/place-order.md

 # placeOrderForPurchaseOrder mutation

-The `placeOrderForPurchaseOrder` mutation places an order based on the approved purchase order.
+The `placeOrderForPurchaseOrder` mutation converts an approved purchase order to an order.
+If the request is successful, the status of the purchase order is `ORDER_PLACED`.

+Use the [`placePurchaseOrder` mutation](place-purchase-order.md) to place a purchase order using the cart ID.

 ## Syntax